rcorre/dtiled/README.md

 actually is intended for in-game use, and would help support common needs like querying which tile is at a given pixel position.
 It might even enable rendering via callbacks, allowing users to choose what actually does the rendering.

+# Tips
+Tired of clicking export all the time in the Tiled editor?
+Tiled has an `--export-map` flag that can be used from the command line!
+Include a step in your build process to translate all `tmx` files to `json` files.